-Impairment tests are carried out on a regular basis to identify whether the asset carrying values exceed their recoverable amounts.
+A review of the impairment indicators is carried out on a regular basis to identify whether the asset carrying values exceed their recoverable amounts.
 There is significant estimation and judgement in determining the inputs and assumptions used in determining the recoverable amounts.